AIR tilting subcategories of extended hearts: Introduction

 \section{Introduction}

-Tilting theory has long been one of the central tools in representation theory.
-It provides powerful methods for constructing equivalences between categories, most notably between module categories and derived categories.
-The subject originated in the late 1970s from the representation theory of finite-dimensional algebras.
-Motivated by the study of reflection functors \cite{BGP,APR}, the notion of (classical) tilting modules over finite-dimensional algebras was introduced and developed in \cite{BB,HR}.
-This concept was subsequently generalized to modules of finite projective dimension, now referred to as generalized tilting modules \cite{Mi}.
-The classical and generalized notions were then extended to module categories over arbitrary unitary rings, significantly enlarging the scope of the theory to include modules that are not necessarily finitely generated \cite{ColbF,CT,AC,Ba}.
+Tilting theory has long been one of the central tools in representation theory, providing powerful methods to induce equivalences between categories.
+These include, most notably, equivalences between subcategories of module categories as well as between derived categories.
+The subject originated in the late 1970s within the representation theory of finite-dimensional algebras.
+Inspired by the study of reflection functors \cite{BGP,APR}, the notion of (classical) tilting modules was introduced and developed in \cite{BB,HR}.
+This concept was subsequently generalized to modules of finite projective dimension, leading to the development of generalized tilting modules \cite{Mi}.
+These classical and generalized notions were later extended to module categories over arbitrary unitary rings, significantly expanding the scope of the theory to encompass modules that are not necessarily finitely generated \cite{ColbF,CT,AC,Ba}.

-More recently, in the context of cluster algebras, the theory progressed further with the introduction of support $\tau$-tilting modules for finite-dimensional algebras by Adachi, Iyama and Reiten \cite{AIR}.
-These have been shown to correspond bijectively to two-term silting complexes and to functorially finite torsion pairs \cite{AIR,DF}.
-This circle of ideas has since been extended to arbitrary rings \cite{AMV}, where the appropriate analogues are silting modules.
-Silting complexes themselves arise naturally in the classification of $t$-structures in derived categories \cite{KV,KY}.
-To address the correspondence problem for silting complexes of arbitrary length, the category of $d$-extended finitely generated modules over a finite-dimensional algebra was introduced in \cite{G,Z}.
-Within this framework, $\AR{d}$-tilting pairs were shown to correspond bijectively to $(d+1)$-term silting complexes \cite{Z}.
+More recently, the development of cluster algebras has stimulated significant progress in the theory, notably with the introduction of support $\tau$-tilting modules for finite-dimensional algebras \cite{AIR}.
+A fundamental result in this direction is the bijection between support $\tau$-tilting modules, two-term silting complexes, and functorially finite torsion classes \cite{AIR,DF}.
+This framework has since been extended to the setting of arbitrary rings \cite{AMV}, where silting modules serve as the appropriate analogues.
+In the context of derived categories, silting complexes arise naturally in the classification of $t$-structures \cite{KV,KY}.
+To address the correspondence problem for silting complexes of arbitrary length, the category of $d$-extended finitely generated modules was introduced in \cite{G,Z}, where it was established that $\AR{d}$-tilting pairs correspond to $(d+1)$-term silting complexes \cite{Z}.